MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/healthcare-ai/deploy-cxrreportgen.md

 * Grant permissions to the endpoint.
 * Send test data to the model, receive and interpret results

-## CXRReportGen - Grounded Report Generation Model for Chest X-rays
+## CXRReportGen - grounded report generation model for chest X-rays
 Radiology reporting demands detailed image understanding, integration of multiple inputs (including comparisons with prior imaging), and precise language generation, making it an ideal candidate for generative multimodal models.
 CXRReportGen not only performs the task of generating a list of findings from a chest Xray study, but also extends it by incorporating the localization of individual findings on the image—a task we refer to as grounded report generation.

 The animation below demonstrates the conceptual architecture of the CxrReportGen model which consists of an embedding model paired with a general reasoner LLM.